-The slipway at East Beach allows for launch and recovery of smaller diving vessels and Mulberry Divers run a local charter boat that visits a range of the local sites by offering a shuttle service.
+The slipway at East Beach allows for launch and recovery of smaller diving vessels and Mulberry Marine Experiences run a local charter boat that visits a range of the local sites by offering a shuttle service.

 There are public toilets located behind East Beach Kiosk and by the Lifeboat station.
 Both have disabled facilities, although no baby changing area and they are closed at night.